Estonian Students' Society: Coat of Arms

 The present coat of arms was developed in 1890, when the fraternity tried to establish itself as Corporation Fraternitas Viliensis.
 It consists of three flags on each side, a knight's helmet, a shield and an oak corona.
 There is a white open book on the upper left field of the shield.
 The book's title is Carpe diem, meaning "Seize the day", the guiding principle of the fraternity.
 The motto, however, is Fortiter in re suaviter in modo, meaning "Gentle in manner, resolute in execution."
 It is written as the acronyms "F.I.R" on the left and "S.I.M." on right side of the corona.

 Historical ties

 The Estonian Students Society has partnership agreements with four foreign student organisations.
-In 1928, the Estonian Students Society concluded an agreement with the Finnish "Nations" (Nationes) Etelä-Pohjalainen Osakunta and Pohjois-Pohjalainen Osakunta of the University of Helsinki, the first agreement concluded between Estonian and Finnish student organisations.
+In 1928, the Estonian Students Society concluded an agreement with the Finnish student nations Etelä-Pohjalainen Osakunta and Pohjois-Pohjalainen Osakunta of the University of Helsinki, the first agreement concluded between Estonian and Finnish student organisations.